 The first level of protection afforded to South African regulated Forex brokers by an FSB license is legitimacy.
 Several scams have been conducted by Forex brokers just because they were not legitimate to start with.
 Take the case of Profit Trading, a company that had promised to give between 5% to 8% returns per month.
 After the company had received client funds, though, the founder of the company disappeared and the funds were lost.
 As it later turned out, the company’s license had been revoked by the FSB years earlier, and they were operating illegally.
 Regardless, it just goes to show how much legitimacy the license from the FSB provides.

-Beyond the first level, the institution can issue warnings and statements about any FSB regulated Forex broker.
+Beyond the first level, the institution can issue warnings and statements about any FSB regulated Forex broker in South Africa.
 If, say, one of them has been fined for some wrongdoing, then the public shall be informed by the FSB.
 It is important to have this information, as it helps you decide whether you should keep working with them or not.
 Besides the licensed entities, the FSB constantly issues warnings regarding unlicensed companies luring South Africans.
 The latest warnings have been against companies like MD Fund, DMD Capital, Stockpair.net (a binary options broker) and Capital Loans.
-DMD Capital was operating as Profit Trading and was at some point the top South African Forex broker with announcements in newspapers and over the radio.
+DMD Capital was operating as Profit Trading and was at some point one of the best South African Forex brokers with announcements in newspapers and over the radio.

 You can only take out a maximum of 11 million rands in a year.
 The first million rands are a discretionary allowance, but the remaining 10 million needs a tax clearance from SARS.
 The process is not as easy as you may think because the institution has made the process very tricky and complicated as they try to prevent capital outflow.